DALL-Eval: Probing the Reasoning Skills and Social Biases of Text-to-Image Generation Models: : A Diagnostic Evaluation Dataset for Compositional Visual Reasoning Skills

 As shown in \cref{fig:dataset_generation}, the simulator randomly assigns the object states (location, rotation, pose) and backgrounds, while satisfying the condition `car is right to dog'.
 We generate 23,250/21,600/13,500 and 2,325/2,160/2,700 scenes for train and test splits of object recognition/object counting/spatial relation understanding skills, respectively.
 In \Cref{tab:samples_paintskills_small}, we provide sample images and corresponding text prompts for each skill in \skilldata{}.
-The text prompts are generated by composing keywords in the prompt template.
+The text prompts are generated by composing keywords with a template.

 Our simulator can be easily extended with custom objects and attributes.
-In the appendix, we provide the full prompt templates and detailed scene configurations including parameters, objects, and attributes supported by our simulator.
+In the appendix, we provide the full prompt templates and detailed scene configurations including parameters, objects, and attributes.